Malachov/Awesome-python-md-documentation-cheatsheet/readme.md

 ### If exist

-    if callable(a)
+    if callable(a):
+        pass

 ## String

     # Strings " or ' and can contain UTF8 symbols

-    "This is string."
+    a = "This is string."
-    'This is also string.'
+    a = 'This is also string.'

     # In python 3